alebcay/awesome-shell/README.md

 * [jo](https://github.com/jpmens/jo) - A small utility to create JSON objects from command-line arguments.
 * [jq](https://github.com/stedolan/jq) - Sed for json data.
 You can use it to slice and filter and map and transform structured data
 * [korkut](https://github.com/oguzhaninan/korkut) - Quick and simple image processing at the command line.
+* [library](https://github.com/chapmanjacobd/library) - Create SQLITE databases for folders of music, video, images, or online media.
+Play and track media like Plex but a CLI-only interface with many sorting options.
 * [mpv](https://mpv.io/) - Lets you play most audio and video formats (using ASCII characters) in the shell as well as in a GUI.
 * [nehm](https://github.com/bogem/nehm) - Console tool, which downloads, sets IDv3 tags and adds to your iTunes (if you use it) your SoundCloud likes in convenient way
 * [PiCAST](https://github.com/lanceseidman/PiCAST) - PiCAST turns your $35 Raspberry Pi in to a Chromecast like Device